VaclavDedik/jboss-seam/examples/wiki/README.txt

-This is not a regular "Seam example", its a standalone seam-gen project structure.
+This is not a regular "Seam example", its a standalone project structure.
 The build.xml references the existing Seam libraries and thirdparty libs, however, to avoid duplication.

 RUNNING THE UNIT TESTS